Documentation

 These attributes allow you to respond to any event in a manner that preserves the LoB of the standard on* properties,

-and provide some nice quality of life improvements over the standard javascript API.
+and provide some nice quality of life improvements over the standard JavaScript API.

 If you want to respond to the click event using an hx-on attribute, we would write this: